jamesrcounts/pulumi-getting-started-azure/pulumi-private-backend/README.md

       3. Update the preview task to consume the SAS token secret with the name AZURE_STORAGE_SAS_TOKEN.
       4. There is a bug in the Pulumi task preventing it from consuming secrets.
       5. Switch to manual tasks.
+         1. Must grant 'Storage Blob Data Contributor' to the service principal making the token.

 ## Interesting Take-aways